Top 10 Places to Visit and Most Fun Things To Do in Chicago

 LEGOLAND Discovery Center

 If you are in Chicago with your family, this is the best place to visit.
 From reaching out to touch stars in the 4-D cinema to riding a dragon in the Medieval LEGO Castle, there are a lot of activities in this joyland that amuse adults and children alike.
 This family attraction is also not very far away, just 25 miles from downtown.

-There are many attractions just outside the city, too, including Oak Park, Brookfield Zoo, Illinois Holocaust Museum, Ravinia Festival, Morton Arboretum, and LEGOLAND Discovery center, to name a few.
+After exhausting all of the fun things to do in Chicago, there are many more attractions just outside of the city, too, including Oak Park, Brookfield Zoo, Illinois Holocaust Museum, Ravinia Festival, Morton Arboretum, and LEGOLAND Discovery center, to name a few.
 In short, your trip would be worth every second!

 Top 10 Things to Do in Chicago FAQs

 What is Chicago the most famous for?

 Situated in the state of Illinois, Chicago is one of the most famous cities in the US.
 It is known for its bold architecture, shopping experiences, unique food scene and one-of-a-kind architecture.
 The best places to visit in Chicago include the Millenium Park, 360 Chicago Observation Deck, Navy Pier, Magnificent Mile and Chicago Riverwalk.

 What is the most famous street in Chicago?

 The most famous street in Chicago is Michigan Avenue.
 This is a north-south street that is situated at 100 East on the Chicago Grid.
 The northern end of the street touches Lake Shore Drive on the shore of the famous lake Michigan.
 It is 20 kilometers long and connects the Gold Coast historic district with Motor Row District.
 One of the top places to go in Chicago for most natives and visitors, Michigan Avenue is home to several must-see landmarks, including the Millenium Park, Chicago Water Tower and the Art Institute of Chicago.